MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-smartsheet-to-microsoft-cloud-app-security.md

 8. After the connector’s **Status** is marked as **Connected**, the connector is live and works.

 ## Activities limitations

 - Login/Logouts activities are not supported by Smartsheet.
-- Smartsheet activities does not contain IP addresses.
+- Smartsheet activities don't contain IP addresses.
 - System activities will be shown with the **Smartsheet** account name.

 ## Rate limits

 The default rate limit is 300 requests per minute.
 For more information, see [Smartsheet documentation](https://smartsheet.redoc.ly/#section/Work-at-Scale/Rate-Limiting).

 ## Next steps